-In 1968, the FTC issued Advisory Opinion No. 191, which looked at "whether it was deceptive to publish an advertisement in a format of a news article without disclosing it was an advertisement."
-FTC, Advisory Opinion Digests, No. 191, Advertisements which appear in news format (available at https://www.ftc.gov/sites/default/files/documents/commission\decision\volumes/volume-73/ftcd-vol73january-june1968pages1289-end.pdf).
-The FTC concluded that disclosure was appropriate in the case of a restaurant review that was sponsored and uses the format and has the general appearance of a news feature and/or article for public information which purports to give an independent, impartial and unbiased view of the cuisine facilities of a particular restaurant . . . [but] in fact consists of a series of commercial messages which are paid for by the advertisers.
+In 1968, the FTC issued Advisory Opinion 191, which looked at "whether it was deceptive to publish an advertisement in a format of a news article without disclosing it was an advertisement," and concluded that disclosure was appropriate in the case of a restaurant review that was sponsored and "uses the format and has the general appearance of a news feature and/or article for public information which purports to give an independent, impartial and unbiased view of the cuisine facilities of a particular restaurant...[but] in fact consists of a series of commercial messages which are paid for by the advertisers."
 The FTC advised that the disclosure should "clearly and conspicuously disclose it is an advertisement."
-FTC, Advisory Opinion Digests, No. 191.

 More recently, NAD took on the issue of native advertising in the print medium involving an issue of Shape magazine.
 Shape branded fitness and health products that it advertised, including advertisements within Shape magazine itself.
-"NAD was concerned that promoting SHAPE-branded products in a format that makes it look like editorial content blurs the line between editorial content and advertising in a way that can confuse consumers."
-American Media, Inc. (Shape Water Boosters), NAD Case Report #5665 (12/18/13), 1.
-In the September 2013 issue of Shape magazine, the letter from the editor announced the launch of the Shape product line and promised to discuss the products within the pages of Shape.
-The magazine had an article, captioned "news" and called Water Works, about the benefits of hydration and mentioned new Shape Water Boosters as a way to add flavor to ordinary water.
-See NAD Case Report #5665 at 2.
-About ten pages later (not contiguous to the article) were full-page advertisements for Shape Water Boosters.
-Shape argued that "because consumers are aware of the connection between the magazine and the SHAPE-branded product, it has no obligation to disclose that its promotion of Shape-branded products is advertising."
-NAD Case Report #5665 at 3.
-However, NAD believed that consumers would attach different significance to the recommendation and might believe that the writer of the article was independent from Shape because the article was captioned "news."
-See NAD Case Report #5665 at 4.
+"NAD was concerned that promoting SHAPE-branded products in a format that makes it look like editorial content blurs the line between editorial content and advertising in a way that can confuse consumers."28 In the September 2013 issue of Shape magazine, the letter from the editor announced the launch of the Shape product line and promised to discuss the products within the pages of Shape.
+The magazine had an article captioned "news," called "Water Works," about the benefits of hydration? and mentioned new Shape Water Boosters as a way to add flavor to ordinary water.
+About 10 pages later (not contiguous to the article) were full-page advertisements for Shape Water Boosters.
+Shape argued that "because consumers are aware of the connection between the magazine and the SHAPE-branded product, it has no obligation to disclose that its promotion of Shape-branded products is advertising."30 However, NAD believed that consumers would attach different significance to the recommendation and might believe that the writer of the article was independent from Shape because the article was called "news."31